 - The thesis demonstrates knowledge of literature relevant to the field to which it belongs, and the ability to exercise critical and analytical judgment of that literature

 - The research is satisfactory in its methodology, in the quality and coherence of its expression, and in its scholarly presentation and format

 The following recommendations can be made

-- The candidate be awarded the degree of Doctor of Philosophy subject to satisfactory completion of specified amendments and/or satisfactory performance in the oral examination
+- The candidate be awarded the degree of Doctorate subject to satisfactory completion of specified amendments and/or satisfactory performance in the oral examination

 - The candidate be invited to revise and resubmit the thesis for ex-examination prior to proceeding to the oral examination (note that this option can only be offered on one occasion)

-- The candidate not be awarded the degree of Doctor of Philosophy but be offered instead an appropriate master's degree
+- The candidate not be awarded a Doctorate but be offered instead an appropriate master's degree

-- The candidate not be awarded the degree of Doctor of Philosophy but be offered instead an appropriate master's degree after satisfactory completion of specified amendments
+- The candidate not be awarded Doctorate but be offered instead an appropriate master's degree after satisfactory completion of specified amendments

 - no degree be awarded to the candidate